 Note that filing a claim with an insurance company is NOT the same as filing a lawsuit in court.
 The statute of limitations doesn’t stop while you’re trying to negotiate an out-of-court settlement.

-The time limit under the statute of limitations may be as short as a year when a state, a county, or a city is involved.
+The time limit may be as short as a year when a state, a county, or a city is involved.

 Severe Consequences for Missing the Filing

-You’re forever barred from recovering monetary damages once beyond the statute of limitations.
+You’re forever barred from recovering monetary damages once you are beyond this time limit.

 Special Considerations Under the Iowa Statute of Limitations

-There are some notes to keep in mind about the law, which could still allow you to file a lawsuit after the statute of limitations has run:
+There are some notes to keep in mind about the law, which could still allow you to file a lawsuit after the statute of limitations has run out:

 - If you were not able to discover your injuries through reasonable diligence, you may have extra time to file a lawsuit.
 This situation occasionally arises in medical malpractice cases, where the patient didn’t know about the injury until more than a year or two after it occurred.

 - Under 18, you’re a minor and under a legal disability.
 Only adults can file a lawsuit.
-The statute of limitations starts to run when you reach the age of 18.
+The clock starts when you reach the age of 18.

 - There are other limited circumstances when there may be an argument to get around a statute of limitations.
-This takes an experienced Iowa personal injury attorney to identify and guide you through these situations.
+This takes an experienced attorney to identify and guide you through these situations.

 The information contained on this website is presented by VanDerGinst Law P.C.
 It is not intended nor should it be construed as professional legal advice.
 The information is general in nature about the Firm, the scope of services we offer, and our community outreach, it is not legal advice.
 Please contact us by phone, email, mail, or via this website for inquiries.
 Contacting us does not create an attorney-client relationship.
 Please contact a personal injury attorney for a consultation regarding your situation.
 This website is not intended to solicit clients outside the State of Iowa and/or the State of Illinois.